-A. Liens or claims for taxes measured by the value of product and royalty payments due the state, whether under the Oil and Gas Products Lien Act [48-9-1 to 48-9-8 NMSA 1978] or other acts, shall have a first, superior and paramount priority.
-The purchase money security interest and lien provided by the Oil and Gas Products Lien Act shall then and thereafter be preferred to and have priority over any other lien, mortgage, security interest or other encumbrance which may attach to or be asserted against the unpaid for products severed from a production unit or the proceeds of product if such product has been sold by the first purchaser, except liens under the Oil and Gas Lien Act [70-4-1 to 70-4-15 NMSA 1978] and perfected liens of common carriers provided by Sections 48-3-8, 65-2-51 and 63-3-12 NMSA 1978 or under published tariff schedules.
+A. Liens or claims for taxes measured by the value of product and royalty payments due the state, whether under the Oil and Gas Products Lien Act or other acts, shall have a first, superior and paramount priority.
+The purchase money security interest and lien provided by the Oil and Gas Products Lien Act shall then and thereafter be preferred to and have priority over any other lien, mortgage, security interest or other encumberance [encumbrance] which may attach to or be asserted against the unpaid for products severed from a production unit or the proceeds of product if such product has been sold by the first purchaser, except liens under the Oil and Gas Lien Act [70-4-1 to 70-4-15 NMSA 1978] and perfected liens of common carriers provided by Sections 48-3-8, 65-2-51 [repealed] and 63-3-12 NMSA 1978 or under published tariff schedules.